Learning to Optimise Climate Sensor Placement using a Transformer: Introduction

 \section{Introduction}

-Sensor placement is a critical problem in environmental monitoring and disaster management~\cite{andersson2022active}.
-Strategically deploying sensors enables us to gather comprehensive and accurate information about environmental factors and accurately predict conditions in areas where no sensors are placed \cite{andersson2022active,nguyen2020efficient}.
-Determining optimal sensor locations is a class of optimization problems, which poses a significant challenge to solve due to their NP-hard nature \cite{akbarzadeh2014}.
+Strategically placing climate sensors is crucial in climate research and forecasting for environmental monitoring and disaster management~\cite{andersson2022active}.
+By deploying sensors strategically, we can gather comprehensive and accurate information about climate factors such as precipitation and temperature.
+This data is essential for accurately predicting conditions in areas lacking sensor coverage, often achieved through spatial interpolation techniques \cite{andersson2022active,nguyen2020efficient}.
+Moreover, observations collected from climate sensors play a vital role in calibrating downscaled meteorology's climate models, such as ACCESS-S2 \cite{wedd2022access}.
+These models are utilized for weekly to seasonal forecasts, where adjustments are made to correct biases between observations and predictions.
+Consequently, the placement of climate sensors holds significant importance in the field of climate research and forecasting.

+Determining optimal sensor locations is a class of optimization problems (henceforth referred to as \emph{Sensor Placement Problem}, shortly named as SPP), which poses a significant challenge to solve due to their NP-hard nature \cite{akbarzadeh2014}.
 Traditional methods for addressing sensor placement problems can be classified into exact methods~\cite{zhao2016new,xu2022multi,hart2008teva}, approximation methods~\cite{cheng2008relay,ma2015connectivity,le2019node}, and heuristics~\cite{das2020design, zaineldin2020improved,andersson2022active}.
 While exact methods provide optimal solutions, they struggle to scale to large environmental datasets due to high computational cost.
 Approximation methods can produce sub-optimal solutions, but these solutions may be far from the optimal \cite{MAZYAVKINA2021105400}.
 Heuristics, which are the most widely used approach, often provide satisfactory solutions within reasonable computational time frames.
 However, their development heavily relies on expert intuition and experience \cite{MAZYAVKINA2021105400}.